~ My Gear ~

 the most important gear in your bag is your lens selection.
 I, like many others learned this

 lesson the expensive way.
-When I started out I couldn't afford pricey lenses.
+When I started out, I couldn't afford pricey lenses.
 So I bought

 what I could afford.
 Thinking the camera was the hub of my outfit, I bought a camera

 and built around it.
 The last area of attention was top quality lenses.
-If I had it to do over I
+Although, cameras have become more important simply

 due to the technological advances made since then.